libical/libical/doc/UsingLibical.md

 ```

 `icalset_new_file()` is identical to `icalfileset_new()`.
 Both routines will
-open an existing file for readinga and writing, or create a new file
+open an existing file for reading and writing, or create a new file
-if it does not exist. `icalfilset_new_open()` takes the same arguments
+if it does not exist. `icalfileset_new_open()` takes the same arguments
 as the open() system routine and behaves in the same way.

 The icalset and icalfilset objects are somewhat interchangable -- you